squid-cache/squid-cache.github.io/DeveloperResources.rst

 If you are looking for a new project to work on check the feature wish list at [[RoadMap/Squid3]] or query the bugzilla database for [[http://bugs.squid-cache.org/buglist.cgi?component=feature&cmdtype=doit|enhancement requests]].

-Squid is HTTP/1.0 due to the lack of certain features.
+Squid is HTTP/1.1, but only barely.
 We have a [[Features/HTTP11|checklist]] for HTTP/1.1 compliance which needs to be completed still.
+There are also optional behaviours in the spec not in the checklist which should be added.

 === Required Tools ===